DEVlimited/VirtualDeepDeuce/README.md

 # Virtual Deep Deuce - A VR recreation of the Deep Deuce neighborhood of Oklahoma city circa 1950
+At the heart of the Virtual Deep Deuce project lies a profound commitment to preserving the essence of Oklahoma City's historic Deep Deuce District, an area once teeming with life and culture, now remembered only through scattered narratives and memories.
+This initiative leverages immersive virtual reality technology platforms designed by Drone’s Eye View (DEV) to resurrect a neighborhood once vibrant with culture and community, but lost to the tides of urban renewal.
+The project, inspired by the visionary guidance of
+Librarian Judith Matthews, is not merely a technical feat; it is a heartfelt tribute to an Oklahoma City treasure tragically lost.
+By weaving archival recordings and oral histories into the fabric of the virtual environment, DEV aims to offer an immersive educational experience that honors the district's legacy.
+The urgency of this mission is underscored by the dwindling number of individuals who experienced Deep Deuce firsthand, making this project a crucial bridge between past and present generations.
 ## Install Instructions
 ### PCVR
 Download the PCVR version from the releases page.
 Extract the program and run it.
 Should work on most major headsets with a powerful enough GPU.